 Clark, Gregory A. and Hawkins, Robert D., 1988.
 Learning and the Single Cell: Cellular Strategies for Information Storage in the Nervous System," Brain Structure, Learning and Memory, Ed.
 Davis, Joel L., Newburgh, Robert W., and Wegman, Edward, J. (Heckman Bindery, Manchester, Indiana) 1988, p.
 24.

-Do you remember a particular kiss?
+Do you remember a first kiss?
 Do you remember holding your baby?
-Do you remember your elementary school teachers, or that cold crisp day so many years ago?
+Do you remember your elementary school teachers, or that cold crisp day so many years ago when all was right with the world?
 How is it that you can strike upon these memories instantaneously, no matter how long ago they were first recorded?
 What tracking mechanisms have been installed to enable you at the whim of a thought to locate the precise molecules that hold the memory requested?
+What tracking mechanisms have been installed for you to remember which one came first?
+When you remember a sequence, you are remembering which one occurred in which order.

 Where are these memories?
 How do you find them?
 What magnificent design can encode sensory perceptions of thought and logic into particular molecules - and then index them for instant retrieval?

-Evolution has a really excellent explanation for how trillions and trillions of molecules somehow become encoded with a non-physical digital code that records all retrievable human memories.
+Evolution has a really excellent explanation for how trillions and trillions of molecules somehow become encoded with a non-physical digital code that records all retrievable human memories and how the brain has its own clock.

 "It is nothing short of spectacular that so many mutations in so many genes were acquired during the mere 20-25 million years of time in the evolutionary lineage leading to humans, according to Lahn.
 This means that selection has worked “extra-hard” during human evolution to create the powerful brain that exists in humans.